portotype/decodeportugal.com/README.md

 ## About Decode Portugal

 This is an open-source, complete guide on opening and running companies in Portugal.
+It was created from the experience of different people who have opened several companies both as operators and as lawyers.

 So far we have completed Opening a company.